The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 He will not admit his mistakes.

-Well, General Petraeus has spoken, not glowingly but realistically about Iraq.
+Well, General Petraeus has spoken, not glowingly, but realistically, about Iraq.

 So's Ambassador Crocker.

-Who has the closed mind now?
+Who has the closed mind now, the president or the left?

 Who refuses to be changed by new information?